 • How to design, build, and roll out high-quality eLearning

-• Core eLearning design principles and the underpinning theory, with practice
+• Core online learning design principles and the underpinning theory, with practice

-• How to work seamlessly with SMEs to map out your learning experience
+• How to work seamlessly with SMEs to map out your online learning experiences

 • To design a storyboard for an interactive engaging eLearning course